Intra ID service principals: Audit expiring secrets and certificates

 Same template as above, but with a new text and subject.

-The attachement contains both the orphaned service principals, aswell as the ones that have a defined owner.
+The attachment contains both the orphaned service principals as well as the ones with a defined owner.

 email_Contact_email_for_all_SPs_where_secret_is_about_to_expire

-The last list is a list with all secrets and certificates that are about to, but has not yet expired.
+The last list is a list with all secrets and certificates that are about to, but have not yet expired.
 The list will send items that are both with and without owners

 email_inform_owners_directly

-An email with the following template will be sent out for each owner for each Service Principal, covering every secret or certificate that is about to expire or already expired.
+An email with the following template will be sent to each owner for each service principal covering every secret or certificate that is about to expire or has already expired.

-In this example it expired 7 days ago
+In this example, it expired seven days ago.

 0 Comments